Lone Mesa State Park

 Annual Draw

-Lone Mesa big game hunting access permits will be issued by an annual draw, which will be held June 27, 2025 at 5 p.m. at Mancos State Park.
+Lone Mesa big game hunting access permits will be issued by an annual draw, which will be held at the Mancos State Park Visitor Center on June 26, 2026 at 5 p.m.
+The draw will be live streamed, and a link will be provided to watch.

 Successful Applicants